itriedcoding/text-to-image/README.md

     *   Optionally, enter a "Seed" for reproducible results.
 5.  **Generate:** Click the "Generate Images" button.
 6.  **View Results:** Your generated images will appear below the controls.
 You can download them or copy their links.
+7.  **Edit Images:** Click the "Edit Image" button on any generated image to open the editing interface.
+Provide a new prompt to transform the selected image.
-7.  **History:** All your generated images are saved to local storage and can be viewed on the "History" page.
+8.  **History:** All your generated and edited images are saved to local storage and can be viewed on the "History" page.
+9.  **Install to Desktop (PWA):** Most modern browsers will offer an "Install App" option in their address bar or menu.
+Click this to install Gemini AI ImageCrafter as a desktop application.

 ---